dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Import.md

 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">

-# ﻿Best Practices: Importing Flat File
+# ﻿Best Practices: Importing Flat Files

 This topic presents examples of using the Splice Machine standard flat file ingestion methods: `IMPORT_DATA`, `UPSERT_DATA_FROM_FILE`, and `MERGE_DATA`, and contrasts the results of importing the same data with each method.

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_intro.html) in this section; for examples of using bulk HFile import with flat files, see [Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html), also in this section.
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html) in this section; for examples of using bulk HFile import with flat files, see [Bulk Importing Flat Files](bestpractices_ingest_bulkimport.html), also in this section.

-## Selecting the Best Method for Your Situation
+## Selecting the Best Flat File Ingest Method for Your Situation

 Please make sure you can answer these questions before trying to determine the best method for importing your files: